sarika002/Nodejs-Project/README.md

 # Nodejs-Project

-***This project is built using Node.js and Web sockets for end to end communication required to real time chat application.***
+***This project is built using Node.js and Web sockets for end to end communication required for real time chat application.***